rsennrich/ParZu/README.md

 TECHNICAL FAQ
 -------------

+- What do the fields in the output mean?

+  By default, ParZu uses the CoNLL dependency format: http://ilk.uvt.nl/conll/#dataformat The parse information is in columns 7 and 8 (ID of head and dependency relation);
+  columns 9 and 10 either provide information about secondary edges (option --secedges) or projective heads (option --projective).
+  The relation labels are described in `LABELS.md`, the STTS tagset for the POS tags at http://www.ims.uni-stuttgart.de/projekte/corplex/TagSets/stts-table.html .

 - Why doesn't the parser immediately start generating output? (especially when parsing large texts)

   For technical reasons, the parser finishes the morphological analysis of the entire texts before starting the actual parsing.